 Microsoft continues to develop Word and add features.
 The software is mature and stable.
 It has been around for almost 40 year.

 Word is feature packed.
-There are far more features than I could ever need.
-I doubt I use more than 10 percent of the product.
+There are far more features than most users will ever need.

-You couldn’t produce a great-looking printed book with Word.
+It’s not possible to produce a great-looking printed book with Word.
 There’s little point sending Word manuscripts to professional book printers.

 That’s something of an anachronism for many of us in 2020.

 Word’s fonts are gorgeous.
 Calibri works particularly well on-screen.
 The problem is you never know for sure which fonts Word will use when you send a document to another computer.

 Things can go wrong when you send Word documents to commercial printers or pre-press companies.

 Colour is also a Word danger-zone.
 You never know for certain what colour you’ll see at the other end.

 Word is good enough for low resolution work.
 For making everyday business documents.

 When it comes to creating high-end documents or working with professional printers, you may to use Adobe InDesign.
 At around NZ$1,500 that’s an expensive sledgehammer cracking my layout nuts.